yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 Have you ever come across a file with a name like **Bandgap for compound #13 recalculated final.xlsx** and wondered what "final" actually means?
 Here are some tips to avoid confusion and keep your file names clear the meaningful:

-1. Be descriptive: Avoid generic terms like "final" or "updated".
+1. **Be descriptive**: Avoid generic terms like "final" or "updated".
 Instead, use names that clearly describe the content of the file.
-2. Use non-proprietary file format: Stick to open formats suggested in the table below to ensure compatibility and long-term accessibility.
+2. **Use non-proprietary file format**: Stick to open formats suggested in the table below to ensure compatibility and long-term accessibility.
-3. Avoid special characters: Special characters can cause issues, especially when sharing files across different platforms.
+3. **Avoid special characters**: Special characters can cause issues, especially when sharing files across different platforms.
-4. Avoid space: use underscore instead.
+4. **Avoid space**: use underscore instead.
-5. Don't make file identify depend on capitalization: keep it consistent throughout the project. e.g. use lower case only
+5. **Don't make file identify depend on capitalization**: keep it consistent throughout the project. e.g. use lower case only
-6. Use leading zeros for numbering: using 001, 002, 003, ..., 100 instead of 1, 2, 3, ..., 100 helps maintain a consistent order when sorting files.
+6. **Use leading zeros for numbering**: using 001, 002, 003, ..., 100 instead of 1, 2, 3, ..., 100 helps maintain a consistent order when sorting files.

 | Data Type | Preferred Format | Proprietary format |
 | :----------- | :------------: | :------------: |